sukhysall/mesh-transformer-jax/README.md

+# Branch summary
+This branch uses substantially less memory when loading checkpoints.
+See the patch notes below for more details.

 ## Patches in this branch:
 * __(/mesh_transformer/checkpoint.py)__ You now only need around 4 gibibytes of system RAM, as opposed to originally over 13 gibibytes, to load the slim bfloat16 weights of GPT-J-6B and use them for inference on a TPU instance.
 This is thanks to a modified version of `read_ckpt` that loads small chunks of the model into the TPU memory at a time instead of loading the entire model into system memory and then moving the entire model into TPU memory. `read_ckpt` now takes much longer, but luckily `move_xmap` (in /mesh_transformer/transformer_shard.py) takes proportionally less time, leading to no noticeable net change in model-loading time.
 * __(/mesh_transformer/layers.py)__ All einops calls have been replaced with equivalent JAX calls, removing the need for the Python package einops.